 In addition to fulfilling course requirements, students must take eight semesters of Physical Education, one semester of Health Education, and must pass five New York State Regents examinations in order to receive the New York State High School Regents Diploma.

 The required Regents exams are English Common Core, one science (Chemistry, Earth Science, Living Environment, or Physics), one mathematics, (Common Core Algebra, Geometry, Algebra II), one social studies (US History and Government, Global Studies) and 1 more exam.

-In practice, students at BHSEC Queens who have not already met Regents requirements before enrolling usually take Common Core Algebra, US History and Government, and Living Environment as 9th graders; in 10th grade they take Common Core English and Global Studies.
+In practice, students at BHSEC Manhattan who have not already met Regents requirements before enrolling usually take Common Core Algebra, US History and Government, and Living Environment as 9th graders; in 10th grade they take Common Core English, Chemistry and Global Studies.

 In their last two years at BHSEC, students are encouraged to explore a variety of fields and to build their skills as independent thinkers, as critical readers, researchers and writers, and to prepare to transition smoothly into a four—year college of their choice.

 Students must earn 60 college credits with a cumulative GPA of at least 2.0 during the two years in the college program; they must also fulfill the following distribution requirements and complete all New York State Regents Diploma requirements in order to receive the Bard Associate of Arts Degree: